The policy of Belgium within the EU

 © Shutterstock

-Trade is one of the key drivers of our country’s wealth and prosperity.
-Every year, the value of Belgian exports amounts to the equivalent of 80% of our GDP.
-As a small, open economy, Belgium has every interest in ensuring smooth international trade and investment flows.
-A dynamic trade policy that eliminates trade barriers, creates a level playing field for our firms, contributes to the green and digital transitions, and promotes universal values such as human rights is essential for Belgium.
-Some of our key trade policy objectives are:
+Trade is one of the main sources of our country's wealth and prosperity.
+To illustrate, Belgian exports account for more than 90% of our GDP, and one in three jobs in Belgium depend on exports.
+As a small, open economy, Belgium therefore has every interest in ensuring smooth international trade and investment flows.
+A dynamic trade policy that eliminates trade barriers, creates a level playing field for our companies, contributes to the green and digital transformation, and promotes universal values such as human rights is essential for Belgium.
+Some key trade policy objectives are:

-• opening up external markets to foster growth and job creation at home and abroad;
+• to open up external markets to foster growth and job creation, in Belgium and elsewhere;

-• facilitating the creation and implementation of global trade rules;
+• to facilitate the introduction of global trade rules and to enforce those rules;

-• contributing to the green and digital transitions;
+• to contribute to the green and digital transformation;

-• integrating developing countries into the global trading system;
+• to integrate developing countries into the global trading system;

-• supporting sustainable growth with respect for environmental and social standards.
+• to support sustainable growth with respect for environmental and social standards;

 Objectives for Belgium

-The Common Commercial Policy, or trade policy, is an exclusive competence of the European Union.
-To negotiate a trade deal with a third country, the European Commission needs the authorisation of the Council of the European Union in the form of directives, which are usually referred to as the mandate.
+The common trade policy is an exclusive competence of the European Union.
+Before being allowed to negotiate agreements with third countries, the Commission must be authorised by the Council of the EU on the basis of directives, usually in the form of a mandate.
 The mandate provides the framework for the Commission to conduct its negotiations.
-The ministers of the Member States thus decide when to open negotiations and under what conditions.
-The Commission then conducts these negotiations in consultation with the Council’s Trade Policy Committee (TPC), in which the 27 EU Member States are represented.
-The Commission keeps the European Parliament immediately and fully informed, primarily through the Parliament’s International Trade Committee.
+This means that it is the Ministers of the Member States who decide to open negotiations and under what conditions.
+The European Commission then conducts these negotiations in consultation with the Trade Policy Committee (TPC), in which the 27 EU Member States are represented.
+The Commission keeps the European Parliament, specifically the International Trade Committee, immediately and fully informed, primarily through the Parliament's International Trade Committee.

-For Belgium, the Directorate-general European Affairs and Coordination (DGE) is charged with preparing, defining, coordinating, representing, defending and monitoring EU policy.
-The DGE prepares the Belgian decision-making process so that our country can speak with one voice and defend its interests in the Council of the EU.
-This is done on a weekly basis by consulting and coordinating with the competent federal and federated bodies.
-The DGE also assists the competent minister to clarify the coordinated Belgian position by responding to parliamentary questions.
-The DGE meets with experts, disseminates information to diplomatic posts, maintains bilateral contacts with the Commission and builds alliances with other like-minded European delegations.
+For Belgium, the Directorate-general European Affairs and Coordination (DGE) is charged with preparing, defining, coordinating, representing, defending and monitoring European policy.
+The DGE prepares the Belgian decision-making process so that our country can speak with one voice and defend its interests in the EU Council.
+This is done on a weekly basis through consultation and coordination between the competent federal and federated bodies.
+In addition, the DGE assists the Minister in charge in clarifying the coordinated Belgian position through responses to parliamentary questions.
+Furthermore, the DGE is in contact with experts, disseminates information to diplomatic posts, maintains bilateral contacts with the European Commission and builds alliances of interest with other European delegations.

-The EU approach to trade policy is multifaceted.
-First and foremost, the EU and Belgium pursue a multilateral approach seeking to negotiate and set global trade rules.
-This approach aims to maximise trade opportunities of our companies by ensuring a level playing field around the world, and also endeavours to integrate developing countries in the international trading system, a key concern for both Belgium and the EU.
+The EU approach to trade policy is multi-faceted.
+First of all, the EU and Belgium are pursuing a multilateral approach, where global trade rules are negotiated and agreed upon.
+This approach maximises the trade opportunities of our companies, ensures a level playing field around the world and also promotes the integration of developing countries into international trade, which remains a key concern of both Belgium and the EU.

-The EU and Belgium are strongly committed to the effective functioning of the multilateral trading system based on the World Trade Organisation (WTO).
-For Belgium, it remains vital that the WTO can fulfil its three key roles by acting as a forum for trade negotiations, as a guardian of international trade rules, and as an arbitrator for trade disputes.
+The EU and Belgium are strongly committed to the smooth functioning of the multilateral trading system based on the World Trade Organization (WTO).
+For Belgium, it remains vital that the WTO be able to fulfil its three key roles by acting as a forum for trade negotiations, a guardian of international trade rules and an arbiter of trade disputes.

-However, the WTO is in dire need of reform.
-For decades, the existence of international trade rules that many states agreed to and largely abided by, overseen by the WTO and enforced through an impartial dispute settlement system, has helped defuse trade tensions and prevent trade wars.
-Yet today, the WTO is struggling to adapt to (r)evolutions in international trade.
-Moreover, the WTO is hampered by rigid procedures and the conflicting interests of its members, while its role as a monitoring body is also jeopardised as its members fail to live up to transparency commitments.
-Since December 2019, the Appellate Body of the WTO dispute settlement mechanism has essentially been left paralysed.
-Although the EU has played a key role in the creation of an interim multiparty arbitration arrangement to safeguard the rights of the parties in ongoing and future disputes, a definitive solution remains elusive (for more information, see “Belgium’s horizontal, thematic priorities” below).
+However, a reform of the World Trade Organization is urgently needed.
+For decades, multilateral trade rules, overseen by the WTO and enforced through an impartial dispute resolution system, have helped reduce trade tensions and prevent trade wars.
+Yet the WTO is failing to adapt to (r)evolutions in international trade.
+The WTO is subject to inflexible procedures and conflicting interests among its members, which prevents rules from being modernised.
+The WTO's role as an oversight body is also threatened by a lack of transparency of many countries.
+Since December 2019, the Appellate Body of the WTO dispute settlement mechanism has been in paralysis.
+Although the European Union has since played a key role in the creation of an interim multiparty arbitration arrangement to defend the rights of the parties in ongoing and future disputes, a definitive solution has yet to be found.

-This quandary is further complicated by the unilateral measures that some countries have recently taken.
-Some of these actions are incompatible with WTO rules and have already prompted other countries to resort to countermeasures.
-These developments represent a major risk for the EU and Belgium: Both our imports and exports heavily rely on predictable, fair and rules-based international trade.
-Belgium therefore supports EU initiatives to reform the WTO in order to prepare it for the challenges of this century (including digitalisation, greening, sustainable development, etc.).
-Belgium, holding the rotating Presidency of the Council of the EU in the first half of 2024, will work with the European Commission and the other EU Member States to take the next step in this reform at the Thirteenth Ministerial Conference of the WTO.
+The situation is further complicated by recent examples of unilateral measures that are incompatible with WTO rules, some of which have already resulted in countermeasures.
+These developments represent a major risk for the EU and Belgium, with an economy whose imports and exports both depend heavily on predictable, fair, rules-based international trade.
+Belgium therefore supports the EU initiatives to reform the WTO to make it ready for the challenges of this century (digitalisation, greening, sustainable development, etc.).
+Our country is working with the European Commission and the other EU Member States to take another step in this reform at the 14th WTO Ministerial Conference.

-As multilateral negotiations have stalled in recent years—particularly in the context of the WTO—the EU has adopted a pragmatic approach in its efforts to further promote international trade as a driving force behind growth and job creation.
-The Union also negotiates plurilateral agreements and is increasingly turning to regional and bilateral free trade agreements, an exception to the most-favoured nation principle that is explicitly accepted under the WTO rules.
+In the meantime, as multilateral negotiations have been difficult in recent years, and especially as those in the context of the WTO have stalled, the EU, in its efforts to further promote international trade, is applying a pragmatic approach as a driver for growth and jobs.
+Thus, it is negotiating plurilateral agreements and is increasingly turning to regional and bilateral free trade agreements, an exception to the Most Favoured Nation (MFN) principle that is explicitly accepted in the WTO rules.

-Plurilateral trade agreements under the WTO include several members who share a common interest.
-In most cases, these agreements are the consequence of a failure to reach a multilateral agreement with all WTO members.
-Belgium particularly welcomes the progress made in the negotiations on digital trade (known as the E-commerce Joint Statement Initiative) and on investment facilitation (the Investment Facilitation for Development Joint Statement Initiative).
+Plurilateral agreements under the WTO are aimed at cooperation between different countries that share common interests and ambitions.
+In most cases, these are the consequence of a failure to reach a multilateral agreement with all WTO countries.
+Belgium welcomes the completion of the negotiations on digital trade (E-commerce Joint Statement Initiative) and investment facilitation (Investment Facilitation for Development Joint Statement Initiative).
+Belgium hopes these agreements can also enter into force soon.

-In addition to negotiations at the multilateral and plurilateral levels, the EU conducts various regional and bilateral trade negotiations.
-For example, the EU has recently concluded a raft of negotiations, leading to the entry into force of trade agreements with key partners such as Japan (2019), Singapore (2019), Vietnam (2020) and the United Kingdom (2021).
-Negotiations have also been completed with Chile and New Zealand, while negotiations are ongoing with Australia, India, Kenya, Indonesia, the Mercosur bloc, and Mexico, among others.
-More than a third of the EU’s international trade today takes place under preferential trade agreements.
+In addition to negotiations at the multilateral level, the European Union conducts various regional and bilateral negotiations.
+For example, over the past five years, the EU has completed a raft of negotiations, leading to the entry into force of trade agreements with key partners such as Japan (2019), Singapore (2019), Vietnam (2020) and the United Kingdom (2021).
+Recently, agreements with New Zealand (2024) and Kenya (2024) were added to this list.
+An agreement with Chile is in the final stages of approval by Chile.
+Furthermore, negotiations are ongoing with, among others, Australia, Philippines, India, Indonesia, Mercosur, Mexico, Tajikistan and Thailand.
+With all these agreements concluded in the last five years, almost half of EU trade takes place under preferential trade agreements.

-During these regional and bilateral negotiations, Belgium actively advocates and defends its economic and strategic interests, such as significant tariff reductions and ambitious sustainable development provisions with a strong focus on climate and labour conditions, as well as compliance with EU sanitary and phytosanitary standards (SPS) and the protection of sensitive (agricultural) interests.
+During these regional and bilateral negotiations, Belgium actively advocates and defends its economic and strategic interests, such as significant tariff reductions, ambitious sustainable development provisions with a strong focus on climate and working conditions, as well as compliance with European Sanitary and Phytosanitary Standards (SPS) and protection of sensitive (agricultural) interests.

 Horizontal, thematic priorities of Belgium

-The Belgian trade agenda supports an open, sustainable and assertive policy that is in line with major EU policy developments, including the Green Deal.
+The Belgian trade agenda supports open, sustainable and assertive policy that is in line with central EU policy developments, including the Green Deal.

-Promoting sustainable development through trade policy is a key goal for our country.
-Ambitious and enforceable chapters on sustainable development are an essential part of trade agreements.
-Belgium seeks to further expand and strengthen these chapters in the negotiations of new agreements and draws particular attention to their effective implementation.
-Belgium also calls for the enhanced participation of civil society in mechanisms that monitor the implementation of these commitments (for instance through domestic advisory groups).
-The aim is to prevent trade from having any negative impact on sustainable development.
-Instead, trade policy should contribute to the protection of the environment and the respect for human rights and labour standards.
-The building blocks of this sustainable development approach can be summarised as follows:
+Promoting sustainable development through trade policy is a key principle for Belgium.
+Ambitious, balanced and binding chapters on sustainable development are an essential part of trade agreements for our country.
+Belgium seeks to further expand and strengthen these chapters in the negotiation of new agreements and draws particular attention to their effective implementation.
+Belgium also calls for greater participation of civil society (for example, through domestic advisory groups) in monitoring mechanisms for the implementation of commitments.
+The aim is not merely to prevent trade from having a negative impact on sustainable development, but also for trade to contribute to positive developments in terms of the environment and the protection of human rights and labour.

 Belgium attaches importance not only to the negotiation of new trade agreements but also to the meticulous monitoring of trade agreements that have already entered into force.
-The European Commission’s annual reports on the implementation and enforcement of EU trade policy illustrate the concrete benefits of the agreements that are already in force.
-Since the provisional application of the EU-Canada Comprehensive Economic and Trade Agreement (CETA) in 2017, for instance, Belgian exports to Canada have increased by 55%, reaching more than four billion euros in 2022.
-In 2022, more than one billion euros in import tariffs were saved by our partners in the purchase of Belgian products thanks to the trade agreements, testifying to their fundamental importance for the competitiveness of our companies.
-Proper monitoring also ensures that the commitments in agreements are correctly adhered to, including sustainability commitments, as discussed above.
+The European Commission's annual reports on the implementation and enforcement of European trade policy illustrate the concrete benefits of agreements in force.
+For example, Belgian exports to Canada have increased 55% since CETA, to more than 4 billion euros in 2023.
+In 2023, thanks to trade agreements, our partners saved more than two billion euros in import tariffs when purchasing Belgian products, which testifies to their fundamental importance for the competitiveness of our companies.
+In addition, proper monitoring also ensures that commitments in agreements are properly followed, including those in trade and sustainable development as discussed above.

-Furthermore, Belgium and the EU are also continuing the ongoing process of reforming the rules that manage international investment protection.
-The EU has developed a new approach to settling investment disputes, known as the Investment Court System.
-This system is now incorporated in the EU’s bilateral trade agreements, including in CETA and in the investment protection agreements with Singapore and Vietnam.
-The Investment Court System aims to build a global coalition through trade agreements, with the objective of eventually setting up a multilateral investment court.
-Negotiations to create such a court are currently underway in the United Nations Commission on International Trade Law (also known as UNCITRAL).
-The Commission consists of 30 members elected by the UN General Assembly for a six-year term.
-The goal of the EU and its Member States is to establish a permanent tribunal to settle investment disputes, which would be a radical departure from the current ad hoc arbitration system.
-As Belgium is currently a serving member of UNCITRAL until 2026, it will continue its efforts to support this multilateral reform project, including as host country of the seventh interim meeting of UNCITRAL’s Working Group III in 2024.
+Furthermore, Belgium and the EU are continuing the reform process of international investment protection.
+For example, the EU has developed a new approach to the resolution of investment disputes called the Investment Court System (ICS).
+This system is incorporated into bilateral EU trade agreements (e.g. in CETA and the investment protection agreements with Singapore and Vietnam).
+ICS makes it possible to build a global coalition through trade policy, which could eventually create a multilateral investment court.
+To achieve this, negotiations are currently underway in the United Nations Commission on International Trade Law (UNCITRAL WG III).
+The goal of the EU and its Member States is to establish a permanent tribunal, called Multilateral Investment Court (MIC), to settle investment disputes, making a radical break from the current ad hoc arbitration system.
+As Belgium is still a member of UNCITRAL until 2025, it will continue its efforts to support this multilateral reform project.